Ying7930/week9/README.md

 ### Challenges
 - coding
 - A lot of electronic parts that I don't know
+- building the kit requires neat hands, neat head, and attantion.

 ### Project Timeline
 1. Code the prototype